savlpavel/XLogback/Readme.md

 # How to Contribute

-Submit your feature requests and bug reports into [XLogback Jira Project Page](https://jira.openntf.org/projects/XLB).
+Submit your feature requests and bug reports into [XLogback Github Page](https://github.com/sbasegmez/XLogback/issues).

 Let me know if you want to contribute in any way :)